Stringy power operations in Tate K-theory: Introduction

 \subsubsection{Acknowledgements}

 Many thanks go to Haynes Miller, who generously shared his unpublished work with me.
 Parts of this paper are closely following his exposition in \cite{Haynes:fpt} and \cite{Haynes:loops}.
+I would like to thank Nitu Kitchloo for many helpful suggestions on an earlier version of this paper.
 It is a pleasure to thank Ralph Cohen, Matthew Ando, Haynes Miller, Alex Ghitza, Michael Hopkins and Ernesto Lupercio for long and helpful conversations.